 Medicines to treat depression (anti-depressants) or to treat anxiety (anti-anxiety medicines) are options that may reduce distress and help with poor sleep and appetite.
-Many patients fear taking these medicines – “I will be a zombie” or “I will get addicted.”
+Many patients fear taking these medicines – “I’ll be a zombie” or “I’ll get addicted.”
 These concerns are often exaggerated, much like the unreasonable fear some people have of taking narcotics for cancer pain.
 Many people also fear that seeing a psychiatrist means they are “crazy” or “weak.”
 But like other mental health professionals, psychiatrists can help reduce severe distress through counseling and helping choose the best medicines.

 Remember that your mental health is as important as your physical health, so work with your cancer care team to get all the care you need.

-In a time of crisis (like when you, a family member, or a loved one has cancer), many people prefer to talk with a person from their spiritual or religious group.
+In a time of crisis, many people prefer to talk with a person from their spiritual or religious group.
 Today, many clergy have training in pastoral counseling for people with cancer.
-They are often available to the cancer care team and will see patients who do not have their own clergy or religious counselor.
+They’re often available to the cancer care team and will see patients who don’t have their own clergy or religious counselor.

 Pastoral services are important because finding out you have cancer can lead to a crisis of faith or belief.
-Some people may question the purpose of their life or wonder why God “gave” them cancer.
-Others may feel that God is punishing them or that God has left them.
-Still others may use their religious and spiritual resources as a means to cope with their illness and help them sort through these kinds of questions.
+Some people question the purpose of their life or wonder why God “gave” them cancer.
+Others may feel that some higher power is punishing them or has left them.
+Still, others may use their religious and spiritual resources to cope with their illness and help them sort through these kinds of questions.

 Some situations call for special skills.
 Examples are grief counseling and sexual counseling.